EAU Update on Renal Cell Cancer

 Built on previous experience with educational organ-specific cancer meetings PCa and BCa, RCC19 is the first EAU meeting completely devoted to Renal Cell Cancer.
 The EAU feels it is important for urologists to familiarise themselves with the latest generation of immuno-oncologic agents to be able to make informed decisions in a multidisciplinary setting.
 Urologists might not be actively involved with the delivery of the drugs, but they can learn to identify suitable patients and they should also be aware of the drugs’ impact on their patients’ quality of life.

 The goal of this meeting is to offer the practicing urologist a comprehensive overview of the latest developments in renal cell cancer.
 The meeting features state-of-the-art lectures, smaller sessions based around case discussions and a high level of interactivity with voting.
 The meeting also uses pre- and post-meeting testing to gauge participants’ progress.
-Joining RCC19’s scientific programme are esteemed speakers from the European Society for Medical Oncology (ESMO), offering insights from an oncological point of view, and turning RCC19 into a truly multidisciplinary meeting.
+Joining RCC19’s scientific programme are esteemed medical oncologists offering insights from an oncological point of view, and turning RCC19 into a truly multidisciplinary meeting.

 RCC19 will be held in Prague, in the heart of Central Europe and a regular host city of the EAU’s events.
 Join us in the Czech capital this coming spring and update yourself on the latest treatment options for your patients.